PaulExplorer/PaulExplorer/README.md

 ## 🌟 Featured Projects

-- [OeuvresTrack](https://github.com/PLLX76/OeuvresTrack): Track progress of movies, series, and books with notifications and more.
+- [OeuvresTrack](https://github.com/PaulExplorer/OeuvresTrack): Track progress of movies, series, and books with notifications and more.
-- [FamilyNest](https://github.com/PLLX76/FamilyNest): Collaborative cloud-based genealogy software in Rust.
+- [FamilyNest](https://github.com/PaulExplorer/FamilyNest): Collaborative cloud-based genealogy software in Rust.
-- [CubeGame2D](https://github.com/PLLX76/CubeGame2D): Parkour escape game written in C++.
+- [CubeGame2D](https://github.com/PaulExplorer/CubeGame2D): Parkour escape game written in C++.
-- [my-internet](https://github.com/sameerasw/my-internet): Contributor to an open-source project.

 ---

 ## 📚 About Me

-- No professional experience or degrees — entirely self-taught.
+- No professional experience or degrees, entirely self-taught.
 - Passionate about learning new technologies and building useful tools.
 - Always looking to experiment, collaborate, and contribute to open source.